loicreynier/awesome-modding/README.md

 - [MO2 Splicer](https://www.nexusmods.com/skyrimspecialedition/mods/128227) - Utility to export from one MO2 instance and import them into another one while preserving the mod and plugin order.
 - [Remove all ignore update flags script](https://www.nexusmods.com/site/mods/792) - Script to remove the ignore update from all the mods.
 - [MO2 Separator Generator](https://www.nexusmods.com/site/mods/1131) - Utility to generate and manage MO2 separators.
+- [MO2 Hidden File Previewer](https://www.nexusmods.com/site/mods/1352) - Utility to open and preview `.mohidden` with the correct program.

 <div align="right">
   <a href="#contents">⬆ Back to the Top</a>